fb icon myAcc icon

 Career Options

-A significant percentage of the workforce in the electrical power distribution industry is nearing retirement age creating job opportunities as relay technicians, system controllers, and system operators.
-The American Public Power Association states, “Public power utilities employ thousands of people in a variety of jobs that combine public service and a technologically forward-looking industry.
-New technologies are being developed to generate, deliver, and use electricity; utilities are undertaking new environmental initiatives to meet and exceed customer expectations, and public power systems are becoming fast-paced public enterprises with competitive salaries.
-Many dynamic career opportunities are available for women and men with diverse educational backgrounds – from high school diplomas to advanced degrees.”
-The Bureau of Labor Statistics data shows in November 2021 that workers classified as Power Distributors and Dispatchers earned an average salary of $89,090.
+New technologies are being developed to generate, deliver, and use electricity; utilities are undertaking new environmental initiatives to meet and exceed customer expectations; and public power systems are becoming fast-paced public enterprises with competitive salaries.
+Many dynamic career opportunities are available for those in the field of electrical systems technology.
+The Bureau of Labor Statistics data shows in May 2024 that workers classified as Power Distributors and Dispatchers earned an average salary of $103,600**.

 Contact the Program AdvisorWesley Repke